 Avian influenza can lead to pneumonia and severe lower respiratory illness about 3 to 5 days into the illness.
 Death occurs in about 60% of H5N1 cases and 40% of H7N9 cases.
 Persons 75 years and older are at greatest risk.

 Need for Medical Assistance

-Travelers who develop symptoms of avian influenza within 10 days of travel to an affected area should observe good respiratory hygiene and seek immediate medical care, informing the medical provider of travel history.
+Travelers who develop symptoms of avian influenza within 10 days of travel to an affected area should observe respiratory hygiene (cough and sneeze etiquette) and seek immediate medical care, informing the medical provider of travel history.